-Although RRI is a concept that is recently gaining momentum but it still lacks agreement on its definition, content and details.
-About that, it is important to reference the EU funded project MoRRI: Monitoring the Evolution and Benefits of Responsible Research and Innovation main objective is to provide scientific evidence, data, analysis and policy intelligence to support directly Directorate General for Research and Innovation (DG-RTD) research funding activities and policy-making activities in relation with Responsible Research and Innovation (RRI).
+Although the RRI concept is recently gaining momentum, general agreement on its definition, contents and details is still missing.
+On this aspect, it is important to reference the EU-funded project MoRRI: Monitoring the Evolution and Benefits of Responsible Research and Innovation, having the main objective of providing scientific evidence, data, analysis and policy intelligence to directly support the Directorate General for Research and Innovation's (DG-RTD) research funding and policy-making activities in relation to Responsible Research and Innovation (RRI).

+To tackle this policy approach, RRI acts on different aspects of the relationship between R&I and society:

+- public engagement,

+- open access,

+- ethics,

+- gender,

+- science education,

+- science governance.

+Figure 48 - EU RRI Tools project (Source: rri-tools.eu)

-To tackle such a policy approach, RRI acts upon different aspects of the relationship between R&I and society: 1) public engagement, 2) open access, 3) ethics, 4) gender, 5) science education and 6) science governance.
-All of these aspects are described below, with a selection of case studies/ list of best practices that intend to provide a concrete vision of each RRI element.
+Each aspect is described below, along with a selection of case studies representing the best practices that aim to provide a concrete vision of each RRI element.

-At the end, and although RRI is a concept that is recently gaining momentum, it still lacks agreement on its definition, content and details.
-The role of the RMAs in the accomplishment of each of these RRI is also highlighted, as they
+The role of RMAs in the accomplishment of each of these RRI elements is also relevant, as they:

-- 1. provide technical support for researchers and institutions in RRI - 2. train the research community to enrol in such activities - 3. advocate, raise awareness and contribute to developing such policies within the institutions - 4. monitor such practices and policies.
+- 1. provide technical support for researchers and institutions in RRI, - 2. train the research community to enroll in such activities, - 3. advocate, raise awareness and contribute to developing such policies within the institutions, - 4. monitor such practices and policies.